hmakelin/gisnav/docs/vitepress/docs/deploy-for-development.md

 ### Redirecting serial output for SITL simulation <Badge type="info" text="NMEA/u-blox"/>

 The `px4` SITL simulation container listens for serial messages (e.g NMEA or u-blox) at TCP port 15000.
-GISNav `NMEANode` and `UBloxNode` write into a serial port, and this serial port traffic must be bridged to the TCP port of the running `px4` container to make the mock GPS demo work in SITL simulation.
+GISNav `NMEANode` and `UBXNode` write into a serial port, and this serial port traffic must be bridged to the TCP port of the running `px4` container to make the mock GPS demo work in SITL simulation.

-The Makefile `make dev PROTOCOL=nmea` and `make dev PROTOCOL=ublox` recipes create a pseudo-tty (virtual serial port) using `socat` to bridge the GISNav serial port output via TCP to the Docker container running the SITL simulation.
+The Makefile `make dev PROTOCOL=nmea` and `make dev PROTOCOL=ubx` recipes create a pseudo-tty (virtual serial port) using `socat` to bridge the GISNav serial port output via TCP to the Docker container running the SITL simulation.
 The Makefile hardcodes `localhost` as the container host as the targets are intended for local development, but you can use the below example if your simulation is running on a different host:

 ```bash
 cd ~/colcon_ws/src/gisnav